-The compensation arrangements with our existing executive management team were approved by the Compensation Committee, taking into consideration each individual's value to our Company, and in consultation with FTI and Clifford Chance US LLP, our outside counsel.
+The compensation arrangements with our existing executive management team were approved by the Compensation Committee, taking into consideration each individual's value to the Company, and in consultation with FTI and Clifford Chance US LLP, our outside counsel.
 The focus of the Compensation Committee in approving these employment and letter agreements was to (i) align our senior executive compensation programs and policies with our financial performance and, accordingly, the creation of stockholder value and (ii) see that the compensation terms of our executive management team reflected current practices in the marketplace.
 Information with respect to the current employment and letter agreements of our named executive officers can be found under "-Employment and Letter Agreements and Termination of Employment and Change in Control Arrangements."

 The Compensation Committee will, on an ongoing basis, continue to examine and assess our executive compensation practices relative to our compensation philosophy and objectives, as well as competitive market practices, and will make or recommend to our board of directors modifications to the compensation programs, as deemed appropriate.
-The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2017 to assist the Compensation Committee in developing and evaluating objective performance standards for annual bonuses and long-term equity-based awards.
-FTI's services to us have been limited to compensation related services.
-FTI met with the Compensation Committee on several occasions in 2017 and in the first quarter of 2018 to discuss guiding principles, competitive market trends, peer group pay practices, compensation strategy and other compensation considerations, including our performance during 2017.
-Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for our named executive officers' total compensation for 2017, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels established for annual incentive cash bonuses and making recommendations relating to annual bonus awards and long-term equity-based awards.
+The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2021 to assist the Compensation Committee in developing and evaluating our executive compensation program, including objective performance standards for annual cash incentive bonuses and long-term equity-based awards.
+FTI's services to us have been limited to compensation-related services.
+FTI met with the Compensation Committee on several occasions in 2021 and in the first quarter of 2022 to discuss guiding principles, competitive market trends, peer group pay practices, compensation strategy and other compensation considerations, including our performance during 2021.
+Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for our named executive officers' total compensation for 2021, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels established for annual cash incentive bonus awards and long-term equity-based awards, and to make recommendations relating to base salaries, annual cash incentive bonus award and long-term equity-based awards.

+Executive Compensation Peer Group.

-Peer Group.
-In evaluating the Company's executive compensation program and financial performance for 2017, the Compensation Committee reviewed our pay levels and performance compared to a peer group.
+In evaluating the Company's executive compensation program for 2021, the Compensation Committee reviewed our pay levels compared to an executive compensation peer group.
 Our executive compensation peer group (the "executive compensation peer group") is comprised solely of publicly traded REITs that have the following characteristics:

-- · an investment focus concentrated on the retail real estate sector; and - · range from approximately one-third to three times the Company's implied equity market capitalization.
+- · an investment focus concentrated on the retail real estate sector; - · compete with the Company for talent and/or investment opportunities; and - · range from approximately one-third to three times the Company's implied equity market capitalization.